ioborin22/fake-database/README.md

 2. Install the required dependencies by running `composer update`.

+3. Configure the database connection by updating the `.env` file with your database credentials.

-3. Start the API server by running `php artisan serve`.
+4. Start the API server by running `php artisan serve`.

+5. Run migrations and seed the database by running `php artisan migrate --seed`.

-4. Once the server is running, you can interact with the API using HTTP requests.
+6. Once the server is running, you can research with the API using HTTP requests.

 ## API Endpoints